SAGE Knowledge Help

-The purchaser, the institutions and authorized users may print or copy a reasonable amount of the purchased materials.
-"Reasonable amount" shall mean not more than ten percent (10%) of any individual book or journal issue where these are included in a database, and not more than five percent (5%) of the total database content.
+The purchaser, the institutions and authorized users may print a reasonable amount of the purchased materials.
+“Reasonable amount” shall mean not more than two-hundred and fifty (250) pages of the content contained in the purchased materials.

 What type of lending model for the eBooks do you use on your platform?

 Do I need to use a specific version of Adobe Reader to browse inside or to download PDFs of eBooks?

 No, our PDFs should be viewable to all readers that support PDF.

 Can a customer upload all PDFs to their server for archiving purposes?

 As standard we don’t allow customers to upload PDFs for archiving purposes.

 Use the Browse Titles option to find titles via an alphabetical list.
 The default browse setting is to view all content, but you may limit your browse using the following filter options:

 Refine by Availability - Filter by content that has only been purchased or subscribed to by your institution